top of page

 * Here it seems a monotonous training regime takes place.
 The daily activities mirror the weeks before.

 * 1916 March 5th - Frank dies of pneumonia in a hospital in Oxfordshire aged 31.
-He is buried at SS Mary and John, Cowley.
+He is buried at St. Mary and St. John, Cowley.
 I have two documents relating to the number of war graves in this churchyard.
 One lists seven graves and the other 10.
 Frank is listed on both.

 * 2014 - Frank's War medal and death penny are sold at auction.

-* 2015 Spring - I Started researching Frank.
+* 2015 Spring - I started researching Frank.
 Having discovered that his medal and death plaque were sold at auction, I contacted the auctioneers and asked them if they could contact the buyer.
 They said if I wrote a letter that they would forward it on to the buyer, which I did, but sadly have had no reply.

 * 2015 November - I contacted Rob Forsyth after learning he complies a website all about Deddington.
 I asked for any information he may have about Frank.
 From that email most of this information has come to light, almost all researched by Rob.
 I can't think him enough!
 However, I feel that Frank's story is not completed until we get his name added to the war memorial in Deddington.